ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 ### Build settings

+This section is not required to build the demo.
+But, in case you may want to experiment with the code and change a few things, it is useful to know what compilation flags are used and why.

 The build is using the following defines:

 ```__FVP_PY ARM_DSP_CONFIG_TABLES ARM_FAST_ALLOW_TABLES ARM_FFT_ALLOW_TABLES ARM_TABLE_REALCOEF_Q15 ARM_TABLE_TWIDDLECOEF_Q15_256 ARM_TABLE_BITREVIDX_FXT_256 ARM_TABLE_TWIDDLECOEF_Q15_128 ARM_TABLE_BITREVIDX_FXT_128 ARM_ALL_FAST_TABLES ARM_MATH_LOOPUNROLL DISABLEFLOAT16```